Visit BenQ Education website for education solutions

 Bottom Line – Try It Out Risk-Free and Come to Your Own Conclusions

-The new InstaShow WDC20E is a very attractive Vivi alternative for many reasons.
+The new InstaShow WDC15 is a very attractive Vivi alternative for many reasons.
 It delivers a classroom wireless presentation system that eliminates the need to manage bandwidth requirements and deploy software on each user notebook.
 The InstaShow is easy to install and set up without IT support and enables a teacher or student to connect to any device in just seconds – without any software hassles.
+Plus its designed for the most common displays used in 2025 classrooms – without the risk of expensive long term subscriptions.

 How well will it work in your classrooms?
-Just fill out the form below, and we’ll send you one to try out for 30 days – and if you like it, you can save $200 when you buy it.
+Just fill out the form below, and we’ll send you one to try out at no risk.